MichailoLevchun/springboot-rollout/deploy-templates/README.md

 | tolerations | list | `[]` | https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/ |
 | volumeMounts | list | `[]` |  |
 | volumes | list | `[]` |  |

+This diagram illustrates the CI/CD workflow for performing a rolling update of a sample Java application using KubeRocketCI, Github, Tekton, Argo CD, and other integrated tools:

+Code Push to Github:

+The process starts with the student pushing code changes to the Github repository $<account_id>/springboot-rollout.
+This action triggers Github to generate an event.
+Event Trigger:

+The Github event triggers a series of automated processes within the KubeRocketCI platform.
+Review Pipeline:

+The event triggers the Review pipeline in KubeRocketCI, which is executed using Tekton.
+The review pipeline fetches the code from the Git Server and performs code review and quality checks using SonarQube.
+After successful completion, it passes the control to the Build Pipeline.
+Build Pipeline:

+The Build pipeline is responsible for compiling the code, running tests, and building the application artifact.
+The pipeline creates a container image of the application and pushes it to the AWS Elastic Container Registry (ECR).
+It also tags the Git repository to mark the successful build.
+Manual Trigger:

+A manual trigger is required to initiate the Deploy Pipeline.
+The student or an automated process can trigger the deployment.
+Deploy Pipeline:

+The Deploy Pipeline is responsible for deploying the application to the Kubernetes cluster in a Rolling Update strategy.
+It retrieves the container image from AWS ECR and deploys it to the specified deployment flow.
+Argo CD Integration:

+Argo CD manages the deployment process and ensures that the desired state of the application is maintained in the Kubernetes cluster.
+The deploy pipeline integrates with Argo CD to manage deployments and rollbacks.
+Dev Environment Deployment:

+The application is deployed to the Dev environment within the Kubernetes cluster.
+The deploy pipeline ensures that the application is running as a pod in the specified deployment flow.
+The Rolling Update strategy ensures that the updates are gradually applied to the pods, maintaining high availability and zero downtime.
+New Tool: Rollout Deployment
+One of Kubernetes' features is its ability to leverage various deployment strategies.
+One such strategy is the Rolling Update, which allows updates to be gradually released to pods in a deployment, ensuring no downtime and that the update process can be automatically rolled back if issues arise.
+This approach maintains high availability and ensures that updates do not disrupt the user experience.
+With KubeRocketCI, developers can configure and manage rolling updates, enforcing continuous deployment best practices in a Kubernetes environment.

+Task Goal
+The task goal is to perform a rolling update of a sample Java 17 application using KubeRocketCI, showcasing the platform's capabilities in achieving continuous deployment with zero downtime.
+To achieve this, you will practice updating a deployment on KubeRocketCI using a Rolling Update strategy.

+Naming Conventions
+Please adhere to the following naming conventions for the resources to ensure smooth task verification:

+Application: springboot-rollout
+Deployment Flow: rollout
+Environment: dev